-The investigator (if a third party) will report his/her findings to the Principal and/or Board of Directors.
-Where the investigator concludes that a violation of this policy has occurred, the Principal and/or Board of Directors will take prompt and appropriate redial action, including disciplinary action.
+The investigator (if a third party) will report his/her findings to the Executive Director.
+Where the investigator concludes that a violation of this policy has occurred, Executive Director and/or Board of Directors his/her designee will take prompt and appropriate redial action, including disciplinary action.
 Depending upon the circumstances, disciplinary action may include, but is not limited to suspension and/or recommendation for expulsion.
 Discipline for a violation of this policy is not progressive, so a first violation of this policy may warrant suspension or a recommendation for expulsion.